 It’s ok to change what you take from day to day as your meals vary.
 For example, you might only need AFP Peptizyde for support for eating gluten at restaurants.
 But you may find you need Lypazyme’s digestive support of fats in all your meals at home as well as away.

 The goal is to give the appropriate digestive support needed before the stomach empties.
-Easy enough to do with the proper timing and amount of enzymes.
+This allows you to enjoy the foods you love to eat.

 1Aliment Pharmacol Ther.
 2015;41(3):262.
 Epub 2014 Dec 3.